SwiftyProgrammer690/choco/README.md

 # choco
-a little hackable chess guy named choco! he will play chess with you and will teach you! maintained by @SwiftyProgrammer690
+a little hackable chess guy named choco! he will do a lot of stuff with you! maintained by @SwiftyProgrammer690